Frequently Asked Questions

 Your instructor can assist you with questions pertaining to your course and what will be expected of you during the semester, and it is always important to let your instructor know immediately if you are having difficulty with your coursework.
 Be sure and read your syllabus and course information carefully – answers to many of your questions may already be contained in these documents.
 Make sure you are using your Navarro College Webmail account when contacting your professor.

-When contacting your professor or One-Stop Service Desk personnel, please provide your full name, date of birth, a callback number, and a brief description of the problem you are experiencing (including any error messages).
+When contacting your professor or Contact Center personnel, please provide your full name, date of birth, a callback number, and a brief description of the problem you are experiencing (including any error messages).
 If you are leaving a voicemail message, please be brief – speak slowly and clearly – and always leave a number where you can be reached.
 Someone will get back to you as soon as possible.